When did the Eleusinian Mysteries start?

 Her host, Celeus, was very welcoming.
 He was so friendly that Demeter wanted to give him a reward.
 Demeter thought she would reward Celeus by making his son Demophon immortal, so she began burning away his mortality in the fire every night.

 But one night Demophon’s mother Metanira came in and was horrified to see her baby burning in the fire.
 Metanira snatched her baby away from Demeter, and that was the end of that.

 So Demeter thought she would reward Demophon’s twin brother Triptolemus instead.
 She taught Triptolemus how to grow wheat and barley, and lent him a winged chariot so he could fly all over Greece and teach people everywhere how to grow grain.
 (Compare this to the African story of Anansi teaching people to farm, or the Mayan story of Maize Mountain.)

 The celebration itself was part of a mystery cult known as the Eleusinian Mysteries.
-It began in the evening, with crowds of people, all dressed in plain white tunics, having a torchlight parade down to the beach and wading out into the water with their torches.
+It began in the evening, with crowds of people, all dressed in plain white tunics.
+They had a torchlight parade down to the beach.
+Then they all waded out into the water with their torches.
 That must have been very beautiful to see!

 D’aulaire’s Book of Greek Myths, by Edgar and Ingri D’Aulaire.

 Greek Religion, by Walter Burkert (reprinted 1987).
 By a leading expert.
 He has sections on each of the Greek gods, and discusses their deeper meanings, and their function in Greek society.

 Ancient Mystery Cults, by Walter Burkert (reprinted 1989).
 More about Demeter at Eleusis and other mystery cults.

 Eleusis and the Eleusinian Mysteries, by G.E.
 Mylonas (1961).